fratbots/ebleeni/README.md

-ebleeni
+Ebleeni
 =======

-Reads your face to tell which programming language best suits you.
+Reads your face (and mind, of course), to foresee which programming language suits you the best.
+Don't hesitate to be recognized!
+Event if you're not a programmer, ebleeni will poor oil on troubled water and offer smth. interesting for you!

 Setup
 -----